Let’s get this out of the way: Spaying or neutering is the best thing for your dog or cat.

 - Rescue and animal welfare advocates say spay or neuter as soon as possible to avoid any chance of an unwanted litter, even if that means doing the surgery at 7–8 weeks old.
 They claim there is no evidence that this early spay/neuter causes any complications.
 Mildly controversial but still unknown.

-- Responsible people who want to spay or neuter at an early age, 6–9 months.
+- Responsible people suggest spaying or neutering puppies at an early age, 6–9 months.
 These dogs do not run the risk of developing health problems associated with not being spayed or neutered, and the surgery is easy on them.
-(We are in this camp.)
+(We fall into this camp.)

 - People or breeders who want to wait for unproven reasons.
 There is some evidence that large-breed dogs might benefit from a later spay/neuter.
 They may be less likely to develop orthopedic problems, such as an ACL rupture or certain cancers.
 More research is needed.